anillava1999/Diabetes-Prediction/README.md

 ## EDA

-* Check the NULL vales
+* Check the NULL values
 * Check the Correlation with heatmap
 * Handling Imbalanced dataset